 So, I am a government to myself.
 I get my power.
 I get my water.
 I get my everything ...

-Do I eat three square meals a day?
+Do I eat three square meals per day?
 I don't; I can't afford it.

 The government should be trying to cut costs, but ... we still pay our public servants and politicians some of the biggest salaries around the world.